Khushi9125/backend/Readme.md

 - Here we using middleware since anybody can logout through any mail so we add a check here ..
 - We are creating authentication middle so creating file auth.middleware.js

+- Then we test login/register/logout routes

+# Handling refresh and acces token
+- Creating end point in controller.js file
+- refresh token we can get from cookies since its save in cookies only